pcsong33/firebase-svelte-todo/README.md

-# This probject is a simplified version of Fireship's Todo app, but with Firebase 9 and SvelteKit
+# TODO app with Svelte and Firebase

 https://fireship.io/lessons/svelte-v3-overview-firebase/

+## Initializing Firebase

+If you are new to Firebase, complete the following steps.

+- Go to https://console.firebase.google.com/u/0/ and create a project
+- Create a Firestore Databse and enable the following settings

+1. Authentication > Sign-in method > Enable Google
+2. Database > Rules > change to ```true```
+3. Database > Indexes > Add Index

-Simply create a .env file with your Firebase creds:
+Create a .env file with your Firebase creds:

 ```typescript
 VITE_FIREBASE_APIKEY=